 As part of the standardized reporting, the Group companies prepare IFRS financial statements on a monthly basis and submit these to the central finance department together with further key performance indicators and explanations.
 The central finance department is also responsible for specifying and monitoring compliance with reporting obligations and deadlines.
 Automated and standardized reporting formats are in place for the vast majority of reporting topics.
-The finance department is responsible for the maintenance of all the master data for the chart of accounts applicable throughout the Group as well as the continuous review of all reporting formats with respect to their compliance with the latest applicable international financial reporting requirements.
+The finance department is responsible for the maintenance of all the master data for the chart of accounts applicable throughout the Group as well as the continuous review of all reporting requirements.
 When preparing the consolidated financial statements, the finance department also pursues the objective of showing all business transactions in the Group in a uniform manner.